Wilms’ tumor is a common cause of renal neoplasms in children but is rarely diagnosed in utero.

 Nephroblastoma is a tumor that arises within the kidney and consists of a variety of embryonic tissues such as glomeruli and tubules, spindle cells, smooth and skeletal muscle fibers, cartilage, and bone.
 Wilms’ tumor is associated with many genetic conditions, including Beckwith–Wiedemann, Denys–Drash, Klippel–Trenaunay syndromes and neurofibromatosis and the WAGR complex (Wilms’ tumor, aniridia, genito urinary malformations, and mental retardation) (King, 1993), suggesting a genetic predisposition to Wilms’ tumor (Jadresic et al., 1990).
 However, the most common presentation of Wilms’ tumor is an asymptomatic abdominal mass.
 Abdominal pain, hematuria or malaise, weakness, anorexia, and weight loss may also be presenting symptoms.

 Fetal Wilms’ tumor may present as part of Perlman syndrome, which is characterized by familial nephroblastomatosis, fetal ascites, polyhydramnios, hepatomegaly, macrosomia, and Wilms’ tumor (Greenberg et al., 1986; Perlman, 1986).
 Wilms’ tumor in Perlman syndrome occurs in the absence of chromosomal abnormalities, enzymatic defects, or somatic conditions known to be associated with Wilms’ tumor.
 Nephroblastomatosis may present as either diffuse or discrete rests of abnormally persistent embryonic renal blastema.
 In some instances, this condition is believed to be a premalignant precursor of Wilms’ tumor (Kulkarni et al., 1980; Stone et al., 1990).
 Nephroblastomatosis has been defined by Ambrosino et al. (1990) as either persistent metanephric blastema in infants over 36 weeks of gestation or the presence of persistent metanephric blastema in an abnormal location and/or quantity in younger fetuses.
-Nephrogenic rests occur as two main types, ...
+Nephrogenic rests occur as two ...